-The majority of well-paying jobs created since 2010 require at least a Bachelor’s degree.
-A college degree is increasingly necessary to move out of poverty and homelessness, and live a healthy, productive life.
+The majority of well-paying jobs created since 2010 require some education beyond high school.
+Post-secondary attainment is increasingly necessary to move out of poverty and homelessness, and live a healthy, productive life.
 However many young workers don’t attain a good job until their early thirties and securing a job is harder now than before due to the rising cost of postsecondary education, limited access to high-quality work-based learning, and the absence of comprehensive counseling and career navigation services.
 Yet youth experiencing homelessness face barriers in transitioning from secondary to post-secondary education, as well as barriers to financial aid, college retention, and college completion.
 The Every Student Succeeds Act and the Higher Education Act contain provisions designed to remove these barriers, and help homeless youth achieve economic independence through higher education.